Coarse scrambling for Sobol' and Niederreiter sequences: Gain coefficients of scrambled points

 \subsection{Gain coefficients of scrambled \texorpdfstring{$(0,\bse,d)$}{(0,e,d)}-sequences}

 We now specialize these general results to scrambled $(0,\bse,d)$-sequences, in particular Sobol' and Niederreiter sequences.
-Since $(0,\bse,d)$-sequences in base $b$ are equidistributed in base $(b^{e_1}, \dots, b^{e_d})$, we will state the results for the latter.
+Since $(0,\bse,d)$-sequences in base $b$ are $(\bszero,d)$-sequences in base $(b^{e_1}, \dots, b^{e_d})$, we will state the results for the latter.